KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 It is set aside here for **L₃ / L₄** and **IL₃ / IL₄**, and retained only where it genuinely holds — at Theon.

-The engine of Theonic release cannot simply be extended to the strata subversal to it.
+The engine of Theonic release cannot simply be extended to the strata subsequent to it.

 Theon is the first centropic emanation, and it faces Aion absolutely.